(Continued from Part Two)

 By this time, Chicago was turning towards emphasizing love songs and Lamm, who had written many of the group's early hits, wrote one of his few in that category.
 "Never Been In Love Before" stands as one of the best Chicago songs never released as a single.

 Chicago X in 1976 featured one of the group's biggest career hits, Cetera's two million-selling "If You Leave Me Now", which was the first Chicago song to feature an acoustic guitar, which was played by producer Guercio.
-"If You Leave Me Now" topped charts in very major country, #1 in the U.S. for two weeks and #1 in the U.K. for three weeks.
+"If You Leave Me Now" topped charts in every major country, #1 in the U.S. for two weeks and #1 in the U.K. for three weeks.

 Chicago also won Favorite Popular Rock Band, Duo, or Group at the American Music Awards.